gateio/gateapi-python/docs/FuturesApi.md

 api_client = gate_api.ApiClient(configuration)
 # Create an instance of the API class
 api_instance = gate_api.FuturesApi(api_client)
-settle = 'usdt' # str | Settle currency
+settle = 'usdt' # str | Settle currency.
 order_id = '12345' # str | Order ID returned, or user custom ID(i.e., `text` field).
-Operations based on custom ID can only be checked when the order is in orderbook.
-When the order is finished, it can be checked within 60 seconds after the end of the order.
+Operations based on custom ID can only be checked when the order is in orderbook. finished, it can be checked within 60 seconds after the end of the order.
 After that, only order ID is accepted. x_gate_exptime = '1689560679123' # str | Specify the expiration time (milliseconds); if the GATE receives the request time greater than the expiration time, the request will be rejected (optional)

 try:
-    # Cancel a single order
+    # Cancel a single order.
     api_response = api_instance.cancel_futures_order(settle, order_id, x_gate_exptime=x_gate_exptime)
     print(api_response)
 except GateApiException as ex: